NSCA CPT Study Guide

 Exercise Guidelines for Post-Cerebrovascular Accident Clients

-The trainer needs to be in close contact with the rehab team that worked with the client, because the program will have to be very specific to the client.
+The trainer needs to be in close contact with the rehab team that worked with the client because the program must be very specific to the client.

 Exercise Program Components for Post-Cerebrovascular Accident Clients